 We aim to create a listening climate, where adults respect and listen to children, acknowledging their actions, interactions, communications, conversations etc. This is done through close observation, practitioners record what they see and hear children doing.
 Words, photographs and video are used to capture the processes and make the learning visible – we call this documentation.
 This forms ‘display’ and can be found in and around the rooms to inform parents and others of ongoing interests and current work with the children.

-Observation and documentation help us to understand why children do what they do and therefore, plan a more appropriate curriculum.
-This can then be shared – with the children themselves, the parents and families and other professionals.
+Observation and documentation help us to understand why children do what they do and enables us to plan an appropriate curriculum.
+This can then be shared – with the children themselves, their parents and families and with other professionals.